Travelling to Singapore? Check out our guide to finding the best prepaid SIM card

 - SGD20: 1GB for 30 days in China (China Mobile and China Unicom), Hong Kong (CSL), India (Airtel), Taiwan (Taiwan Mobile), Japan (Softbank) and South Korea (SK Telecom).

-The “hi!Tourist” SIM card is also a good choice for travelers.
+The “hi!Tourist” SIM card is also a good choice for travellers.
 The following options are available:

 - SGD15: 4GB data, 500 minutes local calls and 100 local SMS, 30 minutes international calls, valid for 5 days